iselasoria/launch-school/ls-md/rb101/arrays.md

 ## Element Reference Gotchas

 ### Out of Bounds Gotchas
-Feferncing an array element that is out of bounds will return `nil` so beaware of that especially problematic in the case of arrays since an array can contain all kinds of object including `nil`
+Referencing an array element that is out of bounds will return `nil` so be aware of that especially problematic in the case of arrays since an array can contain all kinds of object including `nil`

-`Array#fetch` is the best method to prevevent tryign to retrieve an element out of bounds.
+`Array#fetch` is the best method to prevent trying to retrieve an element out of bounds.
 It will throw an error
 ```
 arr = [3, 'd', nil]
 arr[2] # => nil